DIY Rose Skin Serum with Essential OilsSkip to Recipe

 This post is NOT sponsored or gifted, I spent my own money on this course, and love sharing what I learn and helping others find inspiring content!

-- I used these cork glass bottles from Mountain Rose Herbs to store my serum in.
+- I used these cork glass bottles from Mountain Rose Herbs to store my serum.

 - Other skin-safe essential oils can be used as substitutions if you prefer a more neutral, or different aroma or skin benefits.

-- Organic fresh rose petals can be used in place of dried.
-However, it should be noted that they will add more water to your infused oil so it won't be as potent, and won't have as long as a shelf-life without a preservative.
+- Organic fresh rose petals can be used in place of dried ones.
+However, it should be noted that they will add more water to your infused oil so it won't be as potent, and won't have as long a shelf-life without a preservative.